Guardian Cap: History

 The NFL began requiring wide receivers and defensive backs to wear the equipment during practices in 2024, which left only quarterbacks, kickers, and punters as not being mandated to wear them.
 Players in those position groups were, however, still allowed to wear them if they chose to do so.
 Players can also be exempted from using Guardian Caps during the mandated training camp portion "if they wear one of six new helmet models that the league and the NFL Players Association have identified as providing equal or better protection".
 During an April 2024 webinar, NFL chief administration officer Dawn Aponte announced that the league decided on permitting players to use Guardian Caps during games if they so desired.
-Team logos are planned to be donned on the caps in-game.

 The first player to wear a Guardian Cap during any organized game was offensive lineman James Daniels of the Pittsburgh Steelers during an NFL preseason game against the Houston Texans on August 9, 2024.
 The first player to wear a Guardian Cap during a professional regular season game was running back Thomas Bertrand-Hudon of the Saskatchewan Roughriders during a game against the Montreal Alouettes on August 16, 2024.
-Several NFL players wore Guardian Caps during the 2024 regular season; Josh Whyle of the Tennessee Titans wore one during Tennessee's first game of the season, against the Chicago Bears.
+Several NFL players, including Josh Whyle of the Tennessee Titans, wore Guardian Caps during the 2024 regular season.

+Guardian Sports developed a successor model, the Guardian Cap NXT 2.0, that was approved by the NFL for the 2026 season.
+It has a sleeker surface which allows for stickers to be directly applied.